Principle #4: The Polar Regions have productive food webs.

 4D: The Arctic has a more complex food web.

-- 4D-1: The Arctic has many terrestrial mammals including musk ox, reindeer, caribou, fox, hare, lemmings, bears, birds and terrestrial plants, etc.
+- 4D-1: The Arctic has many terrestrial mammals including musk ox, reindeer, caribou, fox, hare, lemmings, bears, birds and terrestrial plants and trees, etc.

 - 4D-2: The Arctic also has a marine food web that does interact with the terrestrial food web, with some animals like polar bears in both food webs.
 Penguins do not live in the Arctic.